 An item of plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in profit or loss in the year the asset is derecognised.
-On disposal of revalued assets, amount in revaluation is transfered to retained earnings.
+On disposal of revalued assets, amount in revaluation is transferred to retained earnings.

-(a) Plant and equipment (Continued)
+(a) Plant and equipment (Cont'd)

-The asset's residual values, useful lives and methods of depreciation are reviewed, and adjusted if appropriate, at each financial year end. (b) Intangible assets
+The asset's residual values, useful lives and methods of depreciation are reviewed, and adjusted if appropriate, at each financial year end.

+(b) Intangible Assets

 Intangible assets acquired separately are measured on initial recognition at cost.
-Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and
+Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses, if any.

 Intangible assets of the Company have been assessed as having finite lives and are therefore amortised over the useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life is reviewed at least at each financial year end.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset is accounted for by changing the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.
 The amortisation expense on the intangible assets is recognised in profit or loss in the expense category consistent with the function of the intangible asset.
 Gains and losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the assets and are recognised in profit or loss when the asset is derecognised.
 The estimated useful life of computer software is 5 years.
+A full year amortisation is charged in the year, in which an asset is purchased.